-The goal of the Meadowbank Complex WSLRA and HHRA{country foods} is to determine potential risks to wildlife and general public consumers of country foods from ingestion of chemical contaminants under operational conditions.
+The goal of the Meadowbank Complex WSLRA and HHRAcountry foods is to validate FEIS-phase predictions of risk for wildlife and general public consumers of country foods from ingestion of chemical contaminants under operational conditions.
 The general approach includes the common risk assessment components of problem formulation, exposure assessment, toxicity assessment and risk characterization.
 In particular, assessments will aim to distinguish risk due to operation of the mine from risk due to background conditions by collecting samples of environmental media from a variety of potentially impacted and reference locations in each assessment year (Figures 1 and 2; further described in Section 2.2.2).

-Risk assessments will follow a hazard quotient approach, and are based on food-chain modeling developed for the baseline screening level risk assessments at the Meadowbank site (Azimuth, 2006; Wilson Scientific, 2006) and updated using methods from the Whale Tail site assessments (Golder 2019a,b) as described below.
-The risk assessment framework follows various standard Canadian and American sources (e.g. CCME, 1996; USEPA, 1992, 1998; Health Canada, 2012).
+Risk assessments will follow a hazard quotient approach, and are based on food-chain modeling developed for the baseline screening level risk assessments at the Meadowbank Mine (Azimuth, 2006; Wilson Scientific, 2006) and updated using methods from the Whale Tail Mine assessments (Golder 2019a,b) as described below.
+The risk assessment framework has been developed according to various standard Canadian and American sources, with updates as available (e.g. CCME, 1996, 2020; USEPA, 1998; Health Canada, 2012, 2021a).